MAXIMIZING THE HOLD-DOWN PERFORMANCE OF CNC ROUTERS

-When looking for the quickest and most cost effective way to create a vacuum clamp, the ideal solution is On-Board Gasketing.
-It is the easiest way to improve a vacuum hold down application on an MDF spoilboard vs downdraft hold only, and frankly it is not even a fair fight.
-When introducing gasketing, it changes the hold down environment from a simple downdraft system to a vacuum clamping, suction-cup style system.
+When looking for the quickest and most cost-effective way to create a vacuum clamp, the ideal solution is On-Board Gasket.
+It is the easiest way to improve a vacuum hold-down application on an MDF spoilboard vs downdraft hold only, and frankly, it is not even a fair fight.
+When introducing a gasket, it changes the hold-down environment from a simple downdraft system to a vacuum clamping, suction-cup style system.
 It is a different science.
-The vacuum clamp hold that is achieved with gasketing is 20X the vacuum pressure of a simple down-draft system.
-A simple flick of a finger can move a part on a MDF spoilboard, while a rubber mallet may not move a part out of place that is properly gasketed.
+The vacuum clamp hold that is achieved with the gasket is 20X the vacuum pressure of a simple down-draft system.
+A simple flick of a finger can move apart on an MDF spoilboard, while a rubber mallet may not move a part out of place that is properly gasketed.

-Cover Gasketing products are for small and/or narrow parts that would be difficult to gasket if using one of the other methods because of the limited surface area of the part.
-By covering the entire fixture with gasketing, users can route parts directly into the gasketing, and then create custom vacuum pocket areas to match the size and shape of their parts.
+Cover Gasket products are for small and/or narrow parts that would be difficult to gasket if using one of the other methods because of the limited surface area of the part.
+By covering the entire fixture with a gasket, users can route parts directly into the gasket, and then create custom vacuum pocket areas to match the size and shape of their parts.

 Cover Gasket can be supplied in pre-sized sheets or custom widths in all thicknesses and densities.

-For many of our Nested Base Manufacturing customers, and others doing short-run and custom parts, these Tile Gasketing products present a fantastic option.
+For many of our Nested Base Manufacturing customers, and others doing short-run and custom parts, these Tile Gasket products present a fantastic option.
 These tiles will cover an entire porous MDF surface, creating thousands of mini suction cups to hold parts.
 When customers are doing Nested Base Manufacturing, but want to the benefit of vacuum clamping, these tiles are the solution.
 Not only will they create vacuum clamps to hold the sheets, but it prevents vacuum leak from occurring through the channels of an exposed spoilboard.
 An improved vacuum hold-down system in an ever-changing job environment is why the users of this item make it a part of their Nested Base Manufacturing process.
-The product, just like all of the gasketing products, can vary in both thickness and density, to fit each customer’s unique set of variables.
+The product, just like all gasket products, can vary in both thickness and density, to fit each customer’s unique set of variables.
 Not all users are attempting to hold the same substrates.